-For public business entities (PBEs); not-for-profit entities that are conduit bond obligors for securities that are traded, listed, or quoted on an exchange or over-the-counter market; and employee benefit plans that file or furnish statements with or to the SEC, the guidance in ASC 842 is effective for financial statements issued for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+The guidance in ASC 842 is effective for financial statements issued for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, for public business entities (PBEs); not-for-profit entities (NFPs) that are conduit bond obligors for securities that are traded, listed, or quoted on an exchange or over-the-counter market (except NFPs noted in the following paragraph); and employee benefit plans that file or furnish statements with or to the SEC.

+The guidance in ASC 842 is effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, for NFPs that are conduit bond obligors for securities that are traded, listed, or quoted on an exchange or over-the-counter market if they have not issued financial statements or made financial statements available for issuance as of June 3, 2020.

-For all other entities, ASC 842 is effective for financial statements issued for fiscal years beginning after December 15, 2019 and for interim periods within fiscal years beginning after December 15, 2020.
+For all other entities, ASC 842 is effective for financial statements issued for fiscal years beginning after December 15, 2021 and for interim periods within fiscal years beginning after December 15, 2022.